papay0/lifegorithms.com/src/pages/clubhouse-application/index.md

 Hi Clubhouse team 👋,

 I’m Arthur, an `iOS Tech Lead at Uber` based in San Francisco.
-I am really excited about Clubhouse, its future and 👉 would love to join your team 👈!
+I am really excited about Clubhouse, its future and 👉 would love to join your team as an `iOS Software Engineer` 👈!

 I have learned a ton at Uber and I think it’s time to start my next challenge; one of the reasons is that Uber doesn’t move fast enough!
 To keep my passion for building products, I do lots of side projects and iOS apps.